Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/theme-parque/rules/_index.md

 * Stalls only score when **adjacent to any path**.
 It scores whatever it says.
 * Attractions only score when connected to a regular path through a **queue**.
 It scores the **length of its queue** multiplied by its **score factor**.

 There's one special type of path: **tunnel**.
-It connects to any other path of the same _type_ in the same _row or column_.
+It connects to any other path in the same _row or column_.
 (As such, this is a way to connect paths or make them longer without being adjacent.)

 Scorable items might have **requirements** (mostly in the expansions).
 If not met, they don't score anything.